Impact

 Increase connections to alumni and professionals in various careers

-Explore possibilities through site visits and immersive treks to help doctoral students decide whether a career in policy, government, development, federally funded research centers, entrepreneurship or industry is for them, and meet mentors that look like them.
+Explore possibilities through site visits and immersive treks to help doctoral students decide whether a career in policy, government, development, federally funded research centers, entrepreneurship or industry is for them, and meet mentors with similar backgrounds.

 Learn about a profession by connecting with alumni and other professional mentors who navigated their post-PhD professional life in consulting and industry, innovation, communication related roles, museums and non-profits, or who are now offering opportunities.